 BACKGROUND:

 The Distance Learning Call Center Pilot Project grant was awarded to the StudentNest Foundation (StudentNest) on July 1, 2016, to provide assistance in mathematics to adults who meet eligibility requirements for AEL services.
 In this pilot, which ended June 30, 2019, StudentNest instructors provided one-on-one instruction using a combination of phone, chat, and interactive whiteboard technology.
 On April 14, 2020, TWC’s three-member Commission approved a second round of funding for the call center.
 This round of funding was to provide virtual math support to AEL customers during the COVID-19 pandemic.
-StudentNest was awarded this grant, renamed MACC, to provide math support in multiple languages, seven days a week, to AEL participants working to obtain a Texas certificate of high school equivalency (TxCHSE) or improve their math skills.
+StudentNest was awarded this grant, now referred to as MACC, to provide math support in multiple languages, seven days a week, to AEL participants working to obtain a Texas certificate of high school equivalency (TxCHSE) or improve their math skills.
 The MACC offers instructional delivery through live video chat and phone calls.

 PROCEDURES: